xiaofanliang/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: City and Regional Planning PhD
+role: Assistant Professor of City and Regional Planning

 # Organizations/Affiliations to show in About widget
 organizations: